-What started out as a neat Excel database soon becomes a nightmare, and a clumsy system that takes ages to get any decent data from.
+What started out as a neat Excel database soon becomes a nightmare and a clumsy system that takes ages to get any decent data from.
 Is there one out there that does just what you need or is it better to get a custom software solution developed specifically for your needs?

 Look at the pros and cons of each to help you decide.
 The reality: as you grow and expand, your business becomes more accountable and responsible towards the stakeholders, employees, and customers.
 Work becomes vast and complex in nature.
-Day-to-day communication, calculations, record-keeping, monitoring, checking, systematizing, measuring, delegating and other operations require a more streamlined approach if the business wants to keep growing – and keep their managers from going nuts.
+Day-to-day communication, calculations, recordkeeping, monitoring, checking, systematizing, measuring, delegating.
+Other operations require a more streamlined approach if the business wants to keep growing – and keep their managers from going nuts.

 You need software to get more accuracy, diligence, and standardization in your business.
 You’re probably looking into automating certain processes to improve operations and make them more effective.
 When you’re trying to decide between a ready-made (aka off-the-shelf) software product and a custom solution developed just for you, there are several points to consider.
 Picking the right program is a lofty responsibility.

 WHAT IS OFF-THE-SHELF SOFTWARE?
-Off-the-shelf software is a ready-made application that is developed to suit general needs of an organization.
+Off-the-shelf software is a ready-made application that is developed to suit the general needs of an organization.
 It provides all the features and factors that can help businesses run certain processes in a general automated framework.

 Examples are a customer relationship management system, a stock control system, or even an email management system.
 You can find pretty neat solutions out there for any of these problems and more.

 Size of Company

 Make sure you’re analyzing your own processes first, and choose a product that best resembles what you need.